-- Sound Systems And Other Audio Equipment - Camera Portable Digital, SLR
+- Sound Systems And Other Audio Equipment

+- Camera Portable Digital, SLR

 - TVs, Video Players/Recorders

 - Computer, Desktop

+- Laptop Computers

 - Data Projectors

 - Smartphones, Tablets & Other Hand Held Devices

-- Laptop Computers
+- Unmanned aerial vehicle drones

 - Mobile and Portable Radios

 Note: These are OOG designated controlled assets.
 The rest of the items on this list are designated as controlled assets by the State Property Accounting guidance published by the Texas Comptroller of Public Accounts.